ochapman-code/vortex/README.md

 #### Installation Notes

-This project was created and written on Linux, and run on the Bluecrystal supercomputer at the University of Bristol.
+This project was created and written on a Linux distribution, and run on the Bluecrystal supercomputer at the University of Bristol.

 The code is divided into two files:
 1. `vortex_mpi.c` - This file contains the C code which runs the LBM simulation and outputs `.bin` files which contain density (rho) and velocity (vel) snapshots.